RyanYuan2020/words-in-videos/README.md

 ## How to use

 Input the unfamiliar word encountered, the program will offer several entries of dialogue that contains the given word.
 Input the number at the beginning of each entry, the *PotPlayer* would be invoked to play the designated excerpt.
-To start another word, input any number that is larger than the index of the last entry.
+To start another word, just type it and press `Enter`.

 ## Features